cantierecreativo/middleman-template/README.md

 ## Configuration

-The template init scripts asks you for the follwoing information:
+The template init scripts asks you for the following information:

 - Languages string (it,en)
 - DatoCMS read-only API token (from DatoCMS settings -> API Tokens)